theophane-droid/cloudsim-agent/README.md

 # Java-agent simulation in Cloudsim
-This java project allow to simulate the usage of an java agent in cloudcomputing.
+This java project allow to simulate the usage of an java agent in cloud computing.
 This agent is send to Hosts and Switchs to make VM migration and Switchs optimization.
 ## 1 Setup
-To run this project you need to add the following librairies :
+To run this project you need to add the following libraries :

 - cloudsim-3.0.3
 - hamc rest-2.2